lionelpiac/csharp_programs/README.md

 # csharp_programs
-Enclosed are my programs alongside some coding exercises for practice.
+Here are my C# programs alongside some coding exercises for practice.